gulam101/LightPad/README.md

 But ultimately, I decided that the application would just be a notepad clone and nothing else.

 During this design I learnt how to write cleaner code using C#.
 I also learnt about the access modifiers and what they could do to each class.
 I also made the code simple and refined it after every commit.
-I learnt more about the interfaces and how they actually work.
+I learned more about the interfaces and how they actually work.

 ________________________________________________________________________________________________________________________________________